 SHIMMER is an all women's wrestling fed based in Berwyn, Illinois, run by commentator Dave Prazak and wrestler Allison Danger.
 Established in 2005.
 It describes itself as "American Joshi" and has close ties to Ring of Honor.
 The SHIMMER Championship is recognized as The ROH women's championship and is defended on ROH shows.
-SHIMMER does their shows on DVD only but fans are allowed to attend tapings.
-SHIMMER has a sister promotion in Florida called SHINE Wrestling.Several SHIMMER wrestlers have gone on to wrestle for the major promotions.
+SHIMMER started as a DVD only company but fans have always been allowed to attend tapings and expanded to Internet Pay Per View on its 53rd Volume during the first WrestleCon.
+SHIMMER has a sister promotion in Florida called SHINE Wrestling, which was closely intertwined for its first 10 shows but mostly disconnected by its 17th.Several SHIMMER wrestlers have gone on to wrestle for the major promotions.

-TNA: Cheerleader Melissa (Raisha Saeed/Alyssa Flash), Nikki Roxx (Roxxi Leveaux), Shantelle Taylor (Taylor Wilde), "Dark Angel" Sarah Stock (Sarita), Ashley Lane (Madison Rayne), Rain (Payton Banks), Josey (Sojourner Bolt), Nikita (Winter), Daffney Unger, Christina Von Eerie (Toxxin).
+TNA: Cheerleader Melissa (Raisha Saeed/Alyssa Flash), Nikki Roxx (Roxxi Leveaux), Shantelle Taylor (Taylor Wilde), "Dark Angel" Sarah Stock (Sarita), Ashley Lane (Madison Rayne), Rain (Payton Banks), Josey (Sojourner Bolt), Nikita (Winter), Daffney Unger, Christina Von Eerie (Toxxin), Santana Garrett (Brittany), Jessicka (Havok).
+Serena Deeb, Mia Yim, Marti Belle and Veda Scott also showed up for Knockouts only pay per views.

 Along with avoiding the kind of blatant T&A that WWE's women's division could deteriorate into at times, SHIMMER also avoids taking the other dreaded route, into the kind of cartoonish campiness associated with GLOW in the 1980s and Wrestlicious today.